Change starts by taking personal responsibility for your life. On this page I’ve published 9 self-help articles to kick-start your transformation.

 Depression is a trance state – a state of locked attention.

-This article looks at how a holistic approach using hypno-psychotherapy can help you climb up and out of depression, low mood and feelings of dysphoria.
+This article looks at how a holistic approach can help you identify what’s triggering the depression and help you climb up and out of the low mood and feelings of dysphoria.

 I’ll explain why depression is often accompanied by sleep problems and a lack of motivation and why we need to address all aspects of life – physical, mental, societal, and spiritual – if you want to feel better in the long term.

 Whether your addiction is drink, drugs, gambling, porn, shopping, sex, or anything else, this article will help you understand what drives addiction and points to some of the ways you can break free.

 It explains how addiction distorts your perception of reality, fails to give you what you’re really seeking, and speaks of a powerful way to re-program your subconscious mind through the use of hypnosis.